 The best tip for perfect fondant every time is weigh everything, this removes the variation and ensures consistent results.
 Due to differences in eggs and how compact the icing sugar is in the cup measure, I was getting mixed results until I started weighing the ingredients and recording results.

 Weigh everything, it is the key to making a consistent product.

 Using actiwhite powdered egg whites also produces a more uniform product that is shelf stable with none of the potential issues of fresh egg whites, but I still use fresh egg whites for family cakes if I have them left over in the fridge.
 Fondant made with powdered whites and stored in an airtight container will last a very, very long time in the fridge and even longer if vacuum sealed and stored in the freezer.

-2 teaspoons of liquid glycerine – Buy from a cake supplies shop or Pharmacy if not available at the supermarket.
+3.5 tsp glycerine (20g) Buy from a cake supplies shop or Pharmacy if not available at the supermarket.

 Small batch ingredient quantities:

 31g pasteurized egg whites (or 4g actiwhite and 28g water)

 1-2 tablespoons of crisco or similar solid vegetable shortening (33g)